trailtony/personal_finance_tracker/README.md

 ## 📄 License

-MIT License — Feel free to use and modify!
+GNU General Public License v3.0 — Feel free to use and modify!